Docker Compose Secrets: What Works, What Doesn't, and Secure Alternatives

 • Cons: security depends on host filesystem, backups, and ops discipline

-2. Environment variables (use with care)
+2. Environment variables (use with caution)

 • Pros: simple and widely supported